Zarathustra

 the evidence above, there has been one scholar who has taken a contrary

-the Gathas on the assumption that Zarathushtra himself belonged to a
+understand the Gathas on the assumption that Zarathushtra himself

-separate and high priestly caste.
-His enthusiasm for husbandry would
+belonged to a separate and high priestly caste.
+His enthusiasm for

-make us put him with the lowest of the three (priest, noble, herdsman),
+husbandry would make us put him with the lowest of the three (priest,

-if we were free to choose."
-(Parenthetical statement added).
+noble, herdsman), if we were free to choose."
+(Parenthetical

 However,

-one passage in the Gathas where the preacher does call himself by the
+is one passage in the Gathas where the preacher does call himself

 Thus,